 Having another person oversee the interactions that you have with your child is downright awkward.
 Imagine having a stranger sitting in your living room on Christmas morning while you and the kids opened up presents.
 Or think about what it would be like if you had a CPS caseworker in your kitchen as you were disciplining your son for purposefully dumping out a box of cereal all over the floor.
 Those are very intimate moments- different from one another- but intimate nonetheless.
-They are ones shared between you and your child and are not intended to be made known to the world at large.
+They are shared between you and your child and are not intended to be made known to the world at large.

 The beginning part of today’s blog post from the Law Office of Bryan Fagan will center around supervised visitation.
-What is it like, how long can it persist and what can you do to make the best of it- for you and your child?
+What is it like, how long can it persist, and what can you do to make the best of it- for you and your child?

-Supervised visits take place at CPS offices- most of the time
+Supervised visits take place at CPS offices- most of the time.

-There are special rooms at CPS offices that are dedicated to allowing moms and dads to interact and visit with one another for extended periods of time.
+There are special rooms at CPS offices dedicated to allowing moms and dads to interact and visit with one another for extended periods of time.
 These rooms have toys, games, and comfortable places for you all to sit.
 A CPS employee will likely observe the visitation session from another room via a one-way mirror.
 In some circumstances, the CPS employee may be in the same room as you and your child.

-Most of the time there is no need for you to interact with the CPS employee who is observing your visits.
+Most of the time, there is no need for you to interact with the CPS employee who is observing your visits.
 He or she is there only to make sure that your child is safe.
-It may be that your CPS caseworker is the one who will be supervising the visit or another employee of CPS may fill in if your caseworker is not available.
-It is possible that your child could begin to behave poorly and in that case, you can ask the supervisor for some assistance in calming your child down.
+It may be that your CPS caseworker is the one who will be supervising the visit, or another employee of CPS may fill in if your caseworker is not available.
+It is possible that your child could begin to behave poorly, and in that case, you can ask the supervisor for some assistance in calming your child down.

-You are responsible for your child’s needs during a visit
+You are responsible for your child’s needs during a visit.

 Maintain a positive attitude during a supervised visit

 The end goal of these interactions is to allow yourself and the opportunity to have your child return home to you.
 This can't happen unless you are calm and conduct yourself in a dignified and adult-like manner.
-Acting frustrated and angry towards your child, CPS or anyone else will reflect poorly upon you and can add to the time that your child spends out of your house.
-Since you do not want this to happen I suggest that you control yourself and your emotions during this time.
+Acting frustrated and angry towards your child, CPS, or anyone else will reflect poorly upon you and can add to the time that your child spends out of your house.
+Since you do not want this to happen, I suggest that you control yourself and your emotions during this time.

 The importance of supervised visitation on your case

-Another important aspect of parenting your child in these supervised settings is that you are given an opportunity to show CPS how capable a parent you truly are.
+Another important aspect of parenting your child in these supervised settings is that you are allowed to show CPS how capable a parent you truly are.
 It may not be fair, but a CPS caseworker may see you only through the perspective of a person who is skeptical about your ability to parent your child safely.
 Use these supervised sessions to show that you are more than capable of being a good and diligent parent to your child.

-Visitation sessions that are supervised are designed to help your case
+Visitation sessions that are supervised are designed to help your case.

 CPS does not want to have to keep you from being in contact with your child.
 That is not their goal (in most cases).
 Their goal is to reunite you with your child.
 It is really up to you how quickly that happens.
 The folks with CPS are overburdened with work and do not have the ability to have you attend all the parenting classes and visitation sessions that have been laid out for you.
 The bottom line is that you are the one who will determine how quickly your case is resolved- not CPS.

 CPS will watch how you and your child interact with one another.
 They can provide you with helpful feedback on what you do well as a parent and what you could do differently to improve your skills.
-It can be difficult to receive criticism from another person when it comes to your parenting.
-However, you should take their feedback in stride and aim to do better the next time you are given an opportunity to be with your child.
+It can be difficult to receive criticism from another person when it comes to parenting.
+However, you should take their feedback in stride and aim to do better the next time you are allowed to be with your child.
 If no feedback is offered, you should ask the CPS caseworker for their thoughts.

-You can provide updates to CPS caseworkers on the courses that you are attending and the progress that you are making while engaging in supervised visits.
-If your visits with your child go well then your caseworker can recommend that a family member of yours be able to supervise the visits in your home or in the family member’s home.
-A park, a restaurant or other more “fun” location are also possibilities.
+You can provide updates to CPS caseworkers on the courses you are attending and the progress you are making while engaging in supervised visits.
+If your visits with your child go well, then your caseworker can recommend that a family member of yours be able to supervise the visits in your home or the family member’s home.
+A park, a restaurant, or other more “fun” location are also possibilities.
 The bottom line is that you should view these visitation opportunities to show that you are a capable and loving parent.
 The allegations made to them about your past behavior may or may not be true.
 However, they do not have to define you as you move into the future.

 Questions about how to prepare for a supervised visit with your child?
 Contact the Law Office of Bryan Fagan

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.